Paperless Logo GPaperless Logo GP-Icon pngPaperless Logo G

 UK regulations and compliance

-Control of Noise at Work Regulations 2005 - addresses noise at work safety
+The Control of Noise at Work Regulations 2005 - sets the occupational noise duties and exposure values for Great Britain.

 Practical controls that make the difference